Guide · updated July 2026

 Do I need Birdeye or Podium for one location?

 Usually not.
-Both are built (and priced) for multi-location operations — quote-based annual contracts reportedly starting around $299–399 per month.
-A single location gets the core outcomes — reviews answered fast, rating protected, customers reassured — from self-serve tools at a quarter of the price.
+Both are built (and priced) for multi-location operations, with quote-based annual contracts designed for enterprise scale.
+A single location gets the core outcomes — reviews answered fast, rating protected, customers reassured — from self-serve tools at a fraction of the price.

 Go deeper